oliveira-marcio/oliveira-marcio/README.md

 ### Márcio Oliveira 👋

 Hello, thanks for stopping by.
-I'm currently an iOS Developer at [LetsGetChecked](https://www.letsgetchecked.com/) but I already worked with Android development.
+I'm currently an Senior Software Engineer (iOS) at [Adnovum]([https://www.letsgetchecked.com/](https://www.adnovum.com/)) but I already worked with Android development and other stacks.

 I'm a Portuguese 🇵🇹 /Brazilian 🇧🇷 guy currently living in Setúbal, so if you want to know a little bit more about me, feel free to check my [LinkedIn profile](https://www.linkedin.com/in/marcio-oliveira/) and read my articles at [Medium](https://marcio-oliveira.medium.com/).